 Searching for information on airline operations?
 The Bureau of Transportation Statistics, a division of the Department of Transportation, does a terrific job of tracking U.S. carriers (and airports, too).
-The Association of European Airlines offers lots of numbers for carriers in Europe.
 For Australia, stats are best found at BITRE, the statistical division of the Australian Department of Infrastructures.
 Statistics for Asian aviation are tougher, but you could try the Association of Asia Pacific Airlines.
 Information about African airlines is toughest of all, but check with the publications issued by the African Airlines Association.

 There are four types of airport passenger lounges: airline-sponsored, pay-per-visit clubs; airline-sponsored lounges reserved for premium-class passengers; public, pay-per-visit lounges operated by third parties; and ad hoc networks of those aforementioned clubs available to credit cardholders and members of third-party club programs such as Priority Pass.
 Here's how to find virtually all of them.